How Can I Prove Emotional Distress?

 Here are some methods a lawyer can use when calculating pain or emotional distress damages:

-1. The Multiplier Method.
-This method takes the total of economic damages in your case and multiplies it by a number between 1 and 5.
+The multiplier method: This method takes the total of economic damages in your case and multiplies it by a number between one and five.
 That multiplier number depends on the severity of your injuries.

-2. Per Diem Method.
-Using this method, your attorney will designate a specific dollar amount to every day that passes from when the accident occurred to when you fully recovered or are expected to make a full recovery.
+Per diem method: Using this method, your attorney will designate a specific dollar amount for every day from when the accident occurred to when you fully recovered or are expected to fully recover

 Every accident and outcome is different.
 Because of this, there is no set amount for emotional distress compensation.
 An experienced attorney will use the method that is most appropriate in your case and fairly represents your losses.